SvenBroeckling/phasesix-rulebook/published/combat_en.md

 Weapons can have a recoil compensation.
 This value lowers the malus per attack.
 Thus, the minimum roll for a subsequent attack with a weapon with recoil compensation 1 is only raised by 1.
 A recoil compensation of 2 ensures that recoil is no longer relevant for the weapon.

 Recoil is not accounted for across combat rounds, only within a combat round.
+{% endif %}

 #### Critical hits

 *Hits* caused during the hit roll become *critical hits* if they reach the value 11 during the roll.
 This is equivalent to an *exploding die* "thrown farther", which then shows a result of 5+ again.
 Changes to the character's *minimum throw* are not applied here.

+{% if world_book.identifier != "tirakan" %}
 Critical hits can only be caused by melee attacks, single shot attacks, and throwing weapons, never by burst attacks.
+{% endif %}

 If critical hits are achieved when attacking, they are announced separately from normal hits.
 A single shot from a bow could thus result in "2 crits, 3 normal hits".

 Critical hits are treated as normal hits, but will always penetrate normal armour.
-Only armour of the type 'protection against critical hits' can protect against critical hits, all other types of armour cannot prevent critical hits.
+Only armour of the type 'protection against critical hits' can protect against critical hits, all other types of armour protection cannot prevent critical hits.

 If a *cover* roll occurs, critical hits must be treated separately from normal hits.
 So the attacked person rolls twice on his cover, once for the number of critical hits, and once for the number of normal hits.